Is It Acceptable For A White Person To Wear A Turban, Or Is It Cultural Appropriation?

 Cultural appropriation is a historically disputed idea rooted in the seeds of colonialism.
 During that time, white colonialists stole cultural artifacts.
 There are plenty of examples to count where natives lost their cultural artifacts to whites.
 Some of the artifacts included bronzes and carved tusks from native Americans taken from Benin, Asante gold weights stolen from Ghana, and many other things.

-Today there is a lot of cultural appropriation taking many forms where we see it at music festivals when revelers wear outfits that belong to other cultures.
+Today there is a lot of cultural appropriation taking many forms we see it at music festivals when revelers wear outfits that belong to other cultures.
 In fashion, cultural appropriation has also become popular.
 In 2019 Gucci was criticized for selling a £600 turban which most people deemed insensitive toward the Sikh culture.

 Victoria’s Secret has also faced continuous criticism for cultural appropriation, especially after sending models on the runway in tribal tropes, including feather headdresses and bead jewelry.